 TLS – Transport Layer Security

-Transport Layer Security (TLS) is a protocol that provides security for networks.
+Transport Layer Security (TLS) is a protocol that provides communication security for networks.

-TLS allows communications across networks in a way that prevents tampering and eavesdropping.
-The communications are encrypted at the transport layer on each end of the communication.
-TLS is based on the earlier SSL (Secure Sockets Layer) specification.
+TLS allows communications across a network in a way that prevents tampering and eavesdropping on the data being transmitted.
+The communications are encrypted at the transport layer, hence the name Transport layer security, on each end of the communication.
+TLS is based on the earlier SSL 3.0 (Secure Sockets Layer) specification.

-In it’s most widespread usage, browsers, the authentication is one way.
-The server is authenticated, but not the browser.
+TLS is most commonly used in internet browsers and the authentication is only one-way.
+The web server is authenticated, but not the user’s browser.

 The client and server exchange codes when a TLS connection is first established.
 There are three algorithms that are negotiated: